-Susan Doyle, BA, Non-Executive Director.
+Susan Doyle, BA, Masters of Individual and Team Psychology Non-Executive Director.
 Director since 1 January 2007.

 Susan has had an extensive executive career in funds management, working with Commonwealth Superannuation Corporation, Suncorp Insurance and Finance and Insurance Australia Group.
 She served as Chairman of Commonwealth Superannuation Corporation for six years and was a founding member of the Future Fund Board of Guardians, on which she served for nine years.